halex5000/ld-articles/Astro LaunchDarkly/5 Things That Make Astro Unique for Building Web Apps.md

 </script>
 ```

-If you are including it within a framework component, be sure to use the directive to enable hydration on that component.
+If you are including it within a framework component, be sure to use the proper directive to enable hydration on that component.

 As with the server-side example, you may also prefer to create a [wrapper for the JavaScript client-sdk](https://github.com/remotesynth/ld-astro/blob/main/src/components/LaunchDarkly/ld-client.js) and use that instead, which can make it easier to use.